SLEMSIK/SLEMSIK/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at vya-job@mail.ru!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Resumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>